Join us for the Knox Trail Events! • April 11th & 16th 2026 - Click Here for Details

 Stay connected with the stories, traditions, and community that make our town vibrant.
 From walking tours and lectures to hands-on workshops and seasonal celebrations, our events offer something for everyone.
 Whether you're a lifelong resident or just passing through, we invite you to step into the past and be part of the future of the Monterey Historical Society.

-Knox Trail 250th Celebration in Monterey, Massachusetts
+Knox Trail 250th Events in Monterey, Massachusetts

 Event Schedule

-Saturday, January 17, 2026 — 9:00 AM at the Bidwell House Museum and nearby Knox Trail areas, Monterey, MA
+Saturday, April 11, 2026 — 10:00 AM at the Bidwell House Museum and nearby Knox Trail areas, Monterey, MA

 Admission